Friday, 15 March 2019

 Non-envious

-else's possessions, qualities, or luck is Envy.
+A feeling of discontented or resentful longing aroused by someone else's possessions, qualities, or luck is Envy.
 Not having this feeling is non-envious.

-earlier, with the possessions and Power of Vasishtha.
+Viswamitra was envious earlier, with the possessions and Power of Vasishtha.
 Gradually, by performing great Tapas, Viswamitra became non-envious.
+(Sometimes, envy is told to be good for it generates healthy competition among the capable)

 शौचम्